junxit/us-congress-code/title-42/chapter-6a/sec-295p.md

 ### Effective Date of 2014 Amendment

 Amendment by Pub.
-L. 113—128 effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], see section 506 of Pub.
+L. 113—128 effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113—128, set out as an Effective Date note under section 3101 of Title 29, Labor.

 ### Reference to Community, Migrant, Public Housing, or Homeless Health Center Considered Reference to Health Center